iamFez/aosbornePortfolio/portfolio/Windows/README.md

 Throughout my time spent with NSCC, whenever we were tasked with work within the Windows environment we would frequently be required to configure our primary domain controllers for both DHCP and DNS.

 <img src="images/dhcpImage01.png">
+(Creation of a new DHCP scope on a Windows Server 2016 domain controller.)

 <img src="images/dhcpImage02.png">
+(Further details on the creation of a DHCP scope in Windows Server 2016, displaying IP range and subnet mask.)

 ## Windows Deployment Services (WDS)
 As a part of an assignment within our enterprise networking course, we were tasked with creating and deploying a sysprepped Windows 10 image to a virtual workstation over a network using WDS.
 We also learned how to do both attended and unattended installations.